-- and you need to have good credit.
+- You need to have good credit

-Months before you get into your Realtor’s car, you can work on your credit score by making payments on time.
+Three to six months before you are ready to buy a home, start to watch your credit habits carefully.
 Don’t open any new credit accounts right before you apply for a mortgage, it could hurt your credit score.

-2. Make a list.
-A list of the things you must have in a house.
+Make several lists… a list of the things you must have in a house.
 Whittle it down to 6 to 8 must-haves, then prioritize them from most important to less important.
-Make a list of your wants.
-This is a separate list.
-The reality is, you’ll more than likely not find your dream house and will have to compromise one or more of the things on your lists.
-Most people do.
-Keep an open mind.
-You’ll be ready to X things off of the list as you get out there and see what is available.
+Make a separate list of your wants.
+The reality is, you’ll more than likely not find your dream house.
+In our market today in Frederick County, as well as in many areas around the country, the inventory of homes on the market is very tight.
+Buyers are finding that homes go under contract in days.

 Additional Resource for Your Home Search:

-As you tour homes, you’ll want to find out about neighborhoods and schools, you’ll want details about living in an area.
+- As you tour homes, you’ll want to find out about neighborhoods and schools, you’ll want details about living in an area.
 You’ll also want to document the homes you see.
 There are several apps that will help with the process of searching for a home.
 Check out my article Mobile Apps for Your Home Search.

 If the agent is newer, make sure they are on a team and have the support of an experienced agent.
 A buyer’s agent is much better equipped to help you navigate the present market if they have experienced both a buyer’s market and a seller’s market.

-4. Get pre-qualified… and pre-approved.
-Before you even start looking, find out how much you can afford.
+Lastly, before you even start looking, find out how much you can afford.
 It makes no sense to fall in love with a house and then find out you can’t afford it.
 Getting a pre-qualifying letter involves a phone call to a local, reliable lender.
 In today’s seller’s market, we recommend not only getting pre-qualified, but starting the process of approval before you even start looking in earnest.

 Pre-Approval takes a little more time, but when you find the home of your choice, and you run into the possibility of competing in a multiple offer situation, you’ll stand a better chance of winning if you are already approved.

-As real estate agents, the last thing we want to see is you sitting at the settlement table, with your kids, the dog, the cat and the goldfish, all packed up with your every earthly possession in the moving van, hearing that your loan didn’t fund.
-That is an ugly sight that we cannot tolerate.
+As real estate agents, the last thing we want to see is you sitting at the settlement table, with your kids, the dog, the cat and the goldfish, all packed up with your every earthly possession in the moving van…and then hearing that your loan didn’t fund.
+That is an ugly sight that we cannot unsee.

 Use a local lender with a good reputation to get pre-qualified.
 You don’t have to use the lender to get your loan, but they will have clout with local sellers when you want to present your offer.
 The “Pre-qual” letter is your first step.
 Here’s a tip: Be candid.
-Hiding information only delays the inevitable. for our list of preferred lenders!
+Hiding information only delays the inevitable.
+Call us for our list of preferred lenders!